PhonologicalCorpusTools/PCT_Fileshare/README.md

  * “FEATURE” is the folder where all your feature files are saved (cf. https://corpustools.readthedocs.io/en/latest/transcriptions_and_feature_systems.html).
  * “SEARCH” is where you can find recent phonological searches (recent.searches) and saved searches (saved.searches).
 See https://corpustools.readthedocs.io/en/latest/phonological_search.html#saving-searches for how to save a search.

 If you are downloading the .corpus or .feature files from this GitHub repository (https://github.com/PhonologicalCorpusTools/PCT_Fileshare), you should put them into your local CORPUS or FEATURE folder to make sure PCT knows how to access them.
+Also, please download the file by clicking on it on GitHub and then choosing the "Download File" button from GitHub, NOT by right-clicking the file name and downloading -- the latter will save a pointer to the file rather than the file itself and cause PCT to crash.

 Please note that the working directory will not exist if you have never run PCT.